transcelerate/ddf-home/community.md

 - **Support Innovation**
   - Exploring ideas with others only makes the community stronger.
 All thoughts are worth a discussion and you should feel comfortable to share any ideas.

-# DDF Contribution License Agreement
+## DDF Contribution License Agreement

 Please click [here](CONTRIBUTING.md) to read the Contribution License Agreement (CLA).

 **NOTE**:  The CLA needs to be signed before you're allowed to contribute and propose changes.

-# DDF Code of Conduct
+## DDF Code of Conduct

 Please click [here](CODE-OF-CONDUCT.md) to read the Code of Conduct.

+## DDF Upcoming milestones

+- May 2022: CDISC publication of USDM
+- June 2022: DDF Connectathon Event

+### DDF Key priorities

+There is a focus on getting sponsor companies and vendor solutions to pilot DDF, confirm connectivity, and expanding functionality.

-# DDF Community Meetings
+## DDF Community Meetings
 To support collaboration and sharing of ideas, community meetings will be faciliated by the Collaboration Steering Committee (CSC).
 The CSC functions as the "board", and will help drive DDF Initiative milestones and priorties.

 Meetings will be held using the Microsoft Teams Meetings platform and will be recorded.

-## Typical Agenda
+### Typical Agenda

 - 5-10 minutes: Welcome, followed by DDF and ecosystem updates
 - 20-30 minutes: Talk/demo on specific topic for the day